-8. Extract single file from tar Archive File
+8. Extract a single file from the tar Archive File

 tar -xvf <full location of tar file> <file name to be extracted>

-9. Extract all files from tar Archive File matching a particular file regex
+9. Extract all files from the tar Archive File matching a particular file regex

 tar -xvf <full location of tar file> --wildcards ‘<file type>’

-In recent times most of our files that are downloaded from internet are compressed using a particular compression format and that is where a few of the formats are, tar, tar.gz, tar.bz2.
-The history behind, tar is; in early times tar file format was used for creation of archives to store files on magnetic tape, and hence the full form of tar is Tape ARchive.
-Untar is a process of reversion of the process which leads to formation of the tar file.
+Recently, most of our files downloaded from the internet have been compressed using a particular compression format, where a few formats are tar, tar.gz, and tar.bz2.
+The history behind tar is; in early times, the tar file format was used to create archives to store files on magnetic tape, and hence the full form of tar is Tape ARchive.
+Untar is a process of reversion of the process which leads to the formation of the tar file.

 In the computation world, there are two different versions of tar, namely BSD tar and GNU tar.
-By default, most of the Linux are pre-installed with GNU tar.
+By default, most Linux is pre-installed with GNU tar.
 Another similar process of untar is gzip utility with the command gunzip.
-Now, talking about the different options of utility of untar they are the following 4 options:
+Now, talking about the different options of utility of untar, they are the following 4 options:

-x – provides option to the tar command to extract files from the given tar file.
+x – provides an option to the tar command to extract files from the given tar file.

 v – commands the tar to list out the files as they get extracted.

-f – helps to specify the filename which needs to be worked on for the untar process.
+f – helps specify the filename that needs to be worked on for the untar process.

-In the above few options, we look at all those utilities which are widely used.
+In the above few options, we look at all the widely used utilities.
 Apart from this, we also have other utilities like:

 - wildcard option: This option allows the user to search for a type of file extraction.
-For example, one would like to untar only the .jpeg extension in a tar file which also contains other file types.
-Using the –wildcards ‘<file type>’ will allow the user to just extract the specified file type.
+For example, one would like to untar only the .jpeg extension in a tar file containing other file types.
+Using the –wildcards ‘<file type>’ will allow the user just to extract the specified file type.

-- C option: This option helps in untarring the specified files to a particular path location; incase one needs this utility specifically.
+- C option: This option helps untangle the specified files to a particular path location; in case one needs this utility.

-- Delete option: Though not a part of untar option, but a utility closely associated with untar is removal of a file from a tar archive.
-Using the –delete option assists the user to delete a specific file in a tar archive.
+- Delete option: Though not a part of untar option, a utility closely associated with untar is the removal of a file from a tar archive.
+Using the –delete option assists the user in deleting a specific file in a tar archive.